Colleges & Universities in the United States

 uniRank University Ranking

-Overview
+University Overview

-Founded in 1884, the Temple University is a non-profit public higher education institution located in the urban setting of the metropolis of Philadelphia (population range of 1,000,000-5,000,000 inhabitants), Pennsylvania.
+Founded in 1884, Temple University is a non-profit public higher education institution located in the urban setting of the metropolis of Philadelphia (population range of 1,000,000-5,000,000 inhabitants), Pennsylvania.
 This institution also has a branch campus in Tokyo.
-Officially accredited by the Middle States Commission on Higher Education, Temple University is a very large sized (uniRank enrollment range: 35,000-39,999 students) coeducational US higher education institution.
+Officially accredited by the Middle States Commission on Higher Education, Temple University is a very large-sized (uniRank enrollment range: 35,000-39,999 students) coeducational US higher education institution.
 Temple University offers courses and programs leading to officially recognized higher education degrees such as pre-bachelor's degrees (i.e. certificates, diplomas, associate or foundation), bachelor's degrees, master's degrees and doctorate degrees in several areas of study.
 See the uniRank degree levels and areas of study table below for further details.
 This 141-year-old US higher-education institution has a selective admission policy based on entrance examinations and students' past academic records and grades.
 The acceptance rate range is 70-79% making this US higher education organization a moderately selective institution.
 International students are welcome to apply for enrollment.
-Temple University also provides several academic and non-academic facilities and services to students including a library, housing, sports facilities, financial aids and/or scholarships, study abroad and exchange programs, online courses and distance learning opportunities, as well as administrative services.
+Temple University also provides several academic and non-academic facilities and services to students including a library, housing, sports facilities, financial aid and/or scholarships, study abroad and exchange programs, online courses and distance learning opportunities, as well as administrative services.

 University Snapshot